 Several founders then wanted us to take a further step – to provide direction on the campaign itself.
 These were Seed stage startups with first-time founders looking to learn the ropes – to develop their strategic competency for the future.
 To gradually bring more of this expertise ‘in house’.

-But there’s a big difference between ‘leading’ a campaign and ‘coaching’ a campaign.
-When you have your own hands on the wheel, adjustments are instinctive.
+But there’s a big difference between ‘leading’ a campaign and ‘guiding’ a campaign.
+As an advisor, when you have your own hands on the wheel, adjustments are instinctive.
 When you’re in the passenger seat, you have to think further ahead.
 This forced us to rework our own fundraising methodology to create a framework that could be used by others.